apollo

 Special Advise

-• Regularly blood tests are recommended while taking ACARBOSE to monitor blood sugar levels and check enzyme levels in blood.
+• Regular blood tests are recommended while taking Acarbose to monitor blood sugar levels and check enzyme levels in the blood.

 Patients Concern